 Our DemoDay will see the teams pitch their start-ups.
 They will share their vision as well as their progress.
 It’s an evening to celebrate achievements and hard work.
 Pre-register your interest to attend in advance.

 Frequently Asked Questions

-Ms. Tamara Mills is Managing Director of Quantum Innovation Fund Management, a high caliber innovation commercialization organization, supporting the growth and development of the Australasian health innovation ecosystem and facilitating strategic investments in the equity and equity-linked securities of early to mid-stage companies involved in the development of breakthrough medical and healthcare technologies.
-Tamara is also CEO of the Australian Start-up company disrupting emergency medicine - De Motu Cordis.
+Ms. Tamara Mills is Managing Director of ImpactXHealth, an organization supporting the growth and development of the Australasian health innovation ecosystem through both accelerating company growth and facilitating strategic investments into early stage start-ups through to small cap publicly listed companies involved in the development of breakthrough medical and healthcare technologies.